 What does elopement mean?

-Elopement in the modern sense means as a couple traveling somewhere to legally get married.
-Typically alone, however it is becoming more common for elopements to contain small and intimate family members to witness the elopement wedding ceremony.
+Elopement in the modern sense means as a couple travelling somewhere to legally get married.
+Typically alone, so they're not the centre of attention, however, it is becoming more common for elopements to contain small and intimate family members to witness the elopement wedding ceremony.

-In short, elopements are, quick, simple, informal and crazy romanic!
+In short, elopements are, quick, simple, informal and crazy romantic!